 12 indigenous people were beaten in a clash with cops, both sides using clubs & stones, on the outskirts of San Cristobal de las Casas in the southern Mexican state of Chiapas.
-The fight started after police received orders to remove the As the Police Commissioner, Andrew Scipione, indigenous people from land they had occupied (owned by the National Commission for the 2007, this is just the way we do business in NSW Development of Indigenous Peoples) & where now. some 500 families were living.
+The fight started after police received orders to remove the indigenous people from land they had occupied (owned by the National Commission for the Development of Indigenous Peoples) & where some 500 families were living.

-Men, women & children refused to leave the attacked property as 260 cops started dismantling & burning their huts.
+Men, women & children refused to leave the property as 260 cops started dismantling & burning their huts.
 The people took up clubs & stones against the cops, who were eventually driven away.